-Restoration of Civil Rights; Requiring an application for the restoration of civil rights that has been submitted before a specified date which qualifies as a priority application to be processed and the investigation completed before certain other applications; requiring the Department of Law Enforcement to conduct the portion of the investigation related to an applicant’s criminal history background screening under certain circumstances; requiring the applicant to keep the Florida Commission on Offender Review informed of his or her correct address, including his or her e-mail address, throughout the clemency process; requiring an applicant to be given a specified period of time to remedy any incomplete portions or discrepancies of the application, etc.
+Restoration of Civil Rights; Requiring that an application for the restoration of civil rights which has been submitted before a specified date and which qualifies as a priority application be processed and the investigation be completed before certain other applications; requiring the applicant to keep the Florida Commission on Offender Review informed of his or her correct address, including his or her e-mail address, throughout the clemency process; requiring an applicant to be given a specified time to remedy any incomplete portions or discrepancies in the application, etc.

 Bill Text: Web Page | PDF

 • Referred to Criminal Justice; Appropriations Subcommittee on Criminal and Civil Justice; Appropriations -SJ 154

 • On Committee agenda-- Criminal Justice, 01/22/18, 3:30 pm, 37 Senate Office Building

 • CS by Criminal Justice; YEAS 5 NAYS 0 -SJ 205

 • Pending reference review under Rule 4.7(2) - (Committee Substitute)

 • CS by Criminal Justice read 1st time -SJ 212

 • Now in Appropriations Subcommittee on Criminal and Civil Justice -SJ 205

 • On Committee agenda-- Appropriations Subcommittee on Criminal and Civil Justice, 02/14/18, 1:30 pm, 37 Senate Office Building